Ninja3047/Wikibot/README.md

 IRC Wikipedia Bot

-A simple IRC Bot written in python that scrapes from Wikipedia
+A simple IRC Bot written in python that uses the Wikipedia api